ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 1. Install flat front camera mount:

-    5.1 Mount the Intel® RealSense camera with 2 X screw [#].
+    5.1 Mount the Intel RealSense camera with 2 X screw [#].

     > Make sure the camera is securely mounted with the enclosure, which would not resulting much vibration when the end effector's moving

-    5.2 Connect camera and the Intel® Joule™ with USB type C to A 3.0 cable [#2.1]
+    5.2 Connect camera and the Intel Joule with USB type C to A 3.0 cable [#2.1]

     5.3 Secure the flat enclosure top with 4X screws [#]